 The following tutorial demonstrates how to use the Qualcomm Flash Image Loader (QFIL) tool to flash firmware to a smartphone or tablet.

-How to use Qualcomm Flash Image Loader (QFIL)
+How to Install Firmware Using Qualcomm Flash Image Loader (QFIL)

 Here is how you can use the Qualcomm Flash Image Loader to install firmware on a smartphone or tablet with a Windows computer:

-- If you don’t see the “Download” button, it’s probably because your device is not yet connected to the computer.
+- If you do not see the “Download” button, it is probably because your device is not yet connected to the computer.
 The flashing only becomes possible if the tool detects a device.

 - The Qualcomm Flash Image Loader is only compatible with the Windows operating system.
 You can use it on anything ranging from Windows XP through to Windows 10.
 Newer versions of Windows will also become compatible, but you may need to download an updated version of the tool.